SteamClientHomebrew/Millennium/README.md

   --runtime-build-dir ./build/osx-debug-make
 ```

-Expect Steam to verify and potentially reject the modified bundle during startup.
-Use this
+Steam may verify and reject modified runtime files at startup.
+Use this path only for
-only for targeted debugging of the legacy replacement path.
+targeted debugging.

 ## Features
 ### Plugins